rocky/python-spark/README.rst

 `NEW-FEATURES
 <https://github.com/rocky/python-spark/blob/master/NEW-FEATURES.rst>`_
-desribes thse features and others in more detail.
+describes these features and others in more detail.

 Example
 -------

-The github `example directory <https://github.com/rocky/python-spark/tree/master/example>`_ has a worked-out examples; The PyPI package uncompyle6_ uses this and contains a much larger example.
+The github `example directory <https://github.com/rocky/python-spark/tree/master/example>`_ has worked-out examples; The PyPI package uncompyle6_ uses this and contains a much larger example.

 See Also
 --------